dkm/xcplanner/README.md

 * Based on [Google Maps](http://maps.google.com)
 * Intuitive user interface
 * Support for many flight types including open distance, out-and-returns and triangles
-* Support for [XContest](http://www.xcontest.org/)&quot;s airspace and SkyWays maps
+* Support for [XContest](http://www.xcontest.org/)&rsquo;s airspace and SkyWays maps
 * Generation of GPX files for easy upload to your GPS, including accurate waypoint elevations
 * Generation of links so you can share your flight planning with others

 You install it on a web server and then can access it from anywhere using your web browser.
-This document is for system administrators who wish to install XC Planner on their own servers, if you&quot;re a pilot then it&quot;s easiest to use an existing installation such as the one at http://www.paraglidingforum.com/xcplanner/.
+This document is for system administrators who wish to install XC Planner on their own servers, if you&rsquo;re a pilot then it&rsquo;s easiest to use an existing installation such as the one at http://www.paraglidingforum.com/xcplanner/.

 Basic Installation